 When you hear the word “latex,” the idea of a 100 percent natural, biodegradable product may not be the first thing that comes to mind.
 When you’re talking about bedding products like mattresses and pillows, though, 100 percent natural latex is not only possible, but it’s common and for many people, preferable to other products made with synthetic chemicals.

 The term “organic latex” refers to a natural substance made from the sap of rubber trees.
-The sap is collected and processed into a material that’s then poured into a form.
-Manufacturers use one of two methods to create latex forms: Talalay or Dunlop.
+The sap is collected and processed into a material that’s then poured into a mold.
+Manufacturers use one of two methods to create latex foams: Talalay or Dunlop.
 Talalay latex is processed tree sap that’s poured partway into a mold.
 The rest of the mold is filled with air, creating a more uniform density for the finished product.
 With Dunlop latex, the liquid latex filled the entire mold, resulting in a finished product with different densities.

 Because organic latex is entirely plant-based, it’s naturally hypoallergenic and free of toxic ingredients.
 It’s also a very breathable substance, so it won’t retain heat like foam or other materials, and naturally resistant to mold, mites, and bacteria.
 It’s a popular choice for pillow temperature neutrality, breathability, and moderate conforming.
 It also doesn’t flatten like fiber-filled pillows, increasing their durability.